cuixuejiao/twip/README.md

 ### Run training
-To spin up the training environment you can run *./twip.sh* as follows:
+To spin up the training environment you can run *twip.sh* as follows:

+<

 ````bash
 $ ./twip.sh train up